 What you need to know before you visit:

-- From 4 June MRAG will reopen to limited numbers of visitors from 10am to 5pm daily, using a free, timed-entry ticket system.
+- From 4 June MRAG will reopen to limited numbers of visitors from 10am to 5pm daily, no need to book, simply register on arrival.

 - Don’t visit if you’re unwell, have experienced cold or flu symptoms in the last 14 days, or have returned from overseas in the last 14 days